Sickness from treatment

 You feel sick because the vomiting centre in your brain has been triggered.
 Some cancer drugs act directly on the vomiting centre.
 Others stimulate nerves in your digestive tract.
 This releases a chemical called serotonin that sends a message to the vomiting centre.

 We have a cancer drugs section with a separate page about each individual cancer drug, and commonly used cancer drug combinations.
 You can look up your cancer drug to see if it is likely to make you feel or be sick.

 Your doctor or clinical nurse specialist will normally give you anti sickness medicines before you start your radiotherapy or cancer drug treatment.
 These medicines are called anti emetics.
-There is more about controlling sickness in this section of CancerHelp UK.
+There is more about controlling sickness in this section.
 Your anti emetics may control sickness completely, or they may make it milder.
 If your anti sickness medicine does not completely control your sickness, it is worth telling your doctor or nurse.
 A different anti sickness drug may be better for you.

 If you are taking cancer drug tablets or capsules each day, you may feel slightly sick for as long as you are taking them.
 So it is important to take anti sickness medicines regularly.

 Remember that if you feel sick at any point in your cancer treatment, do tell your nurses.
 They can always do something to help, even if you are already taking anti sickness medicines.
 Changing the medicine to another type may control your sickness.

 Not all chemotherapy or biological therapy drugs make you sick.
 Some are more likely to make you feel sick than others.
 Even then, not everyone will have the same amount of sickness with a particular drug.

 A number of factors affect feeling and being sick when you are having these drugs, including